 25 Top-Rated Attractions & Scenic Drives in Provence

 From verdant rolling hills and quaint fishing ports to picturesque villages perched on rocky outcrops, each detail of the landscape seems designed to delight.
-It's no wonder the region charmed many famous painters, including Cézanne, Matisse, Chagall, Picasso, Vasarély, and Léger.
+It's no wonder the region charmed many famous painters, including Cézanne, Matisse, Chagall, Picasso, Vasarely, and Fernand Léger.

-Outside the cities are off-the-beaten-path destinations in the Haut-Vaucluse and the Luberon, which are some of the best places to visit in France for a peaceful getaway.
-These less touristy corners of Provence are dotted with ancient Roman outposts, walled medieval towns, and fortified castles; the bucolic landscape also features orchards, olive groves, and woodlands.
+Outside the cities are off-the-beaten-path destinations in the Haut-Vaucluse and the Luberon.
+These less-touristy corners of Provence are dotted with ancient Roman outposts, walled medieval towns, and fortified castles; orchards, olive groves, and woodlands blanket the bucolic landscape.

 For more ideas on the best places to visit in this famous region, read our list of the top attractions in Provence.